Robothy/local-s3/README.md

 ### LocalS3 for Junit5

-LocalS3 for Junit5 exports a Java annotation `@LocalS3` helps you easily integrate S3 services into your tests.
+LocalS3 for Junit5 provides a Java annotation `@LocalS3` helps you easily launch S3 services for your tests.

 #### Dependency